 If you’re anything like me, you grew up hoping for your happily ever after.
 I probably watched a few too many Disney fairy tales, or maybe I’m simply a romantic at heart.
 Needless to say, I looked forward to the day I would meet my prince charming and become his beautiful bride.
 Perhaps this is one of the reasons God calls us the bride of Christ throughout Scripture.
-It’s a relationship most of us long for and can relate to.
+It’s a relationship many of us long for and can relate to.
 And unlike this life with all of its flaws and imperfections, it’s a happily ever after we can rely on to come true.

 *This post contains affiliate links.
 Click here to read my full disclosure policy.